SEMjs-Workshops/vue-js/src/lab-template-syntax/README.md

 If you look at your test runner, you'll see a failing test for this section.
 The `renders app name correctly` test is expecting "Todo-aloo" (the real app name) to appear on the page.

 📝 **Your task:** Make "Todo-aloo" appear on the page by changing the `appName` data.
-Completion of this task will make all of this section's tests will pass.
+Completion of this task will make all of this section's tests pass.

 ### JavaScript Expressions